odtp-org/odtp-manuals/docs/installation/docker-compose.md

 The `docker-compose.yml` should be completed by adding administrator users, passwords and configuration for the different services.
 There are four services we are going to need: `mongodb-instance`, `mongodb-express`, `minion-instance`, and `odtp`.
 The variable you have to set yourself are in brackets `[]` and are used as credentials for the ODTP environment.
+We recommend to fill the information in this order as there are dependencies in the credentials.

 1. `mongodb-instance`: This is the database.
     1. Configure `environment` variables